-We are excited to be able to meet together again, and want to share our Phase 1 Plans for reopening in person services with you.
+We are excited to be able to meet together again, and want to share our Phase 1 Plans for reopening in person services.

 We have been researching CDC recommendations and other medical advice for best practices for reopening churches.
 We have been praying, and have met with our leaders and vision team to finalize our reopening plans.